xcart/xcart-docs/_pages/kb_en/multivendor/product_reviews_usage_with_multivendor.md

 The customer can set the "_Delivered_" status for an order by themselves using the **Confirm delivery** button:
    ![xc5_mv_confirm_delivery.png]({{site.baseurl}}/attachments/ref_7neRIOVI/xc5_mv_confirm_delivery.png)

 Once the delivery of an order has been confirmed, the customer is prompted to rate the order.
-The customer can choose to do it straight away or rate it later; in any case, the page for rating an order can be accessed at any time via the Rate order link on the order list:
+The customer can choose to do it straight away, or rate the order later; in any case, the customer can access the rating page at any time (even after they have already rated the order) via the Rate order link on the order list:
    ![xc5_mv_rate_order_link.png]({{site.baseurl}}/attachments/ref_7neRIOVI/xc5_mv_rate_order_link.png)